Elementary Education

 Christmas Tongue Twisters Lesson

+Once they have gotten the hang of what alliteration is and how it works, then you can let them loose to try and create festive tongue twisters on their own.
 Extend the lesson by asking your students to illustrate a tongue twister or two.
 Let them use a dictionary and/or thesaurus to kick their twisters up to the next level of complexity.
+Here are a few Christmas tongue twisters to get you started:

 • Crazy kids clamor for candy canes and Christmas cookies.